suraj2907/shopping-cart-react/README.md

 This project is an E-Commerce website built with React, showcasing a seamless shopping experience for buyers.
 It integrates the FakeStore API to provide a diverse product catalog for users.
 The project also emphasizes a smooth UI and enhanced user experience with features like price and category filters, implemented using React Skeleton Loader for efficient loading.

+## Live Demo

+A live demo of the project is available [here](https://e-commerce-sj.netlify.app/signup).

 ## Installation

 To run this project locally, follow these steps: